cycraft-corp/BeyondOracle/README.md

-# [NeurIPS 2025] Beyond Oracle
-_Source Code for_ **“Beyond Oracle: Verifier-Supervision for Instruction Hierarchy in Reasoning and Instruction-Tuned LLMs”**
+# [NeurIPS 2025] Beyond Oracle: Verifier-Supervision for Instruction Hierarchy in Reasoning and Instruction-Tuned LLMs
 This repository implements the **end-to-end pipeline** proposed in our paper, covering:

 1. **Prompt & Verifier Generation** — create scaffolds, directives, conflicting directives, and their verifier functions.